xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [09/2024] I have been listed among the **<span style="color: red;">World's Top 2% Scientists</span>**
  ([Stanford University's list](https://topresearcherslist.com/), 2024)!

 [09/2024] Welcome Zixian to join my group as a PhD student!
-Before joining my group, Zixian obtained his MSc degree (with distinction) from Imperial College London.
+Before joining my group, Zixian obtained his MSc degree in Applied Machine Learning (with distinction) from Imperial College London.

 [09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.

-[08/2024] Invited by the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) to give a talk about faculty positions and fellowship applications.
+[08/2024] I gave a talk at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) about faculty positions and fellowship applications.

-[08/2024] Started serving as an Associate Editor for the [Chinese Journal of Information Fusion](https://www.iece.org/journal/cjif).
+[08/2024] I started serving as an Associate Editor for the [Chinese Journal of Information Fusion](https://www.iece.org/journal/cjif).

 [07/2024] Our paper "[Predicting Spatio-temporal Traffic Flow: A Comprehensive End-to-end Approach from Surveillance Cameras](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) " has been accepted by **Transportmetrica B: Transport Dynamics**.
 This is a collaborative paper with the Transport Systems & Logistics Lab and Personal Robotics Lab at Imperial College London.